-A general solution to the Navier-Stokes equation is one of the millennium problem challenges \cite{Fefferman:2000}.
+A general solution to the Navier-Stokes equation is sought which is one of the millennium problem challenges \cite{Fefferman:2000}.
 This challenge seeks to prove (or otherwise) that there exists a smooth solution satisfying the Navier-Stokes equation for the particular problem of a smooth divergence free velocity at initial time and an incompressible fluid filling all of space.
-So, non-smooth solutions such as jumps and bifurcations are not considered because a solution is sought that is restricted to $C^{\infty}$ only.
 Existence and smoothness have been proven for the two-dimensional case, and is demonstrated by Ladyzhenskaya \cite{Ladyzhenskaya:1969} for the weak solution by using generalised functions.
 However, this approach has not successfully been extended to the three-dimensional unsteady problem.
-This is because of the question of blow-up of the solution due to a finite-time singularity.
-At small scale the inertial (transport) term dominates and the Navier-Stokes equation becomes supercritical and is demonstrated to blow up when considering averaged quantities \cite{Tao:2016}.
-Ramm \cite{Ramm:2019} gives a velocity representation by a domain distribution of unsteady Stokeslets, with the non-linear velocity term within the domain integral itself.
-By using Fourier Transforms, he then is able to give bounds for the velocity and velocity derivative as well as demonstrate the solution is unique.
-However, it is unclear how this approach deals with blow-up and there has been a challenge to the accuracy of the analysis in the review \cite{LemarieRieusset:2019} that suggests one of the integrals used in the analysis is non-integrable (unbounded).
+This is because of the question of blow-up of the solution due to a finite-time singularity; At small scale the inertial (transport) term dominates and the Navier-Stokes equation becomes supercritical and has been demonstrated to blow up when considering averaged quantities \cite{Tao:2016}.
 For the three-dimensional steady Stokes problem, Ladyzhenskaya also gives a strong solution by a different approach, using the theory of hydrodynamic potentials which uses Green's boundary integral method.
-Oseen \cite{Oseen:1927} similarly gives solutions for the three dimensional steady Oseen flow, and also unsteady Stokes flow using Oseenlet and Stokeslet unsteady force impulse fundamental solutions.
-Chadwick \cite{Chadwick:2019a} extends this approach giving a boundary integral representation for Navier-Stokes flow by introducing its fundamental solutions called NSlets.
-In this paper \cite{Chadwick:2019a} the near field of the NSlet is assumed to be the Stokeslet.
-However, this is not the case and so the same difficulty as in \cite{Ramm:2019} arises as the expected behaviour at small scale given in \cite{Tao:2016} is not replicated, particularly for turbulent flows associated with high Reynolds number.
+Oseen \cite{Oseen:1927} similarly gives boundary integral solutions for the three dimensional steady Oseen flow, and also unsteady Stokes and Oseen flow using stokeslet and oseenlet unsteady force impulse fundamental solutions.
+Ramm \cite{Ramm:2019} gives a velocity representation for the unsteady Navier-Stokes problem by a domain distribution of unsteady stokeslets, with the non-linear velocity term within the domain integral itself.
+By using Fourier transforms, he then is able to give bounds for the velocity and velocity derivative as well as demonstrate the solution is unique.
+However, it is unclear how this approach deals with inertial blow-up singularity and there has been a challenge to the accuracy of the analysis in the review \cite{LemarieRieusset:2019} that claims one of the integrals used in the analysis is logarithmic unbounded.